fieldtrip/website/tutorial/source/coregistration_opm.md

 ### Definition of the head-based coordinate system

 Now that we have identified the HPI coil locations, we can compute the coregistration matrix that transforms the HPI coil positions from 'helmet' coordinates to 'head' coordinates.
-Here, we use the neuromag convention.
+Here, we use the Neuromag convention.

     % transform fiducial coordinates to head coordinates (RAS) fid1 = dip08.dip.pos; % nas